awslabs/ec2-spot-workshops/content/amazon-ec2-spot-cicd-workshop/gitlab-spot/040-building-demo-app.md

 ![ECR Console Screenshot: Images](/images/gitlab-spot/AWSConsole-ECRImages.png)

-You have successfully built the image and can now proceed to [**Deploying Amazon EKS on Spot instances**](lab4.html).
+You have successfully built the image and can now proceed to [**Deploying Amazon EKS on Spot instances**](050-deploying-eks-on-spot.html).

 ### Challenges

-If this and previous labs seemed too easy, try completing the following challenges:
+If this and previous sections of the workshop seemed too easy, try completing the following challenges:

 **Challenge 1:** Configure shared runners for the whole GitLab CI/CD and not just the current repository.
 Create an additional repository and verify that your runners serve it too.